 Earning a significant amount of rewards take a lot of time and spending — the last thing you want is to lose your rewards.
-Even a small rewards balance, like a $25 statement credit can require hundreds of dollars in spending and several months to accumulate.
+Even a small rewards balance can require hundreds of dollars in spending and several months to accumulate.
 To lose your credit card rewards can almost feel like losing actual cash from your wallet.

 It may surprise you to learn you can lose your credit card rewards at all.
 It's true.
 The fine print of your rewards program details specific things that could cost your credit card rewards.
 While rewards programs can differ from one credit card to the next, here are some things you should avoid if you want to keep your credit card rewards.

 You probably already know that a late credit card payment has several consequences: a late payment fee, interest rate increase, and damage to your credit.
 Late payments can also cost your credit card rewards.
 Most credit card issuers will forfeit your rewards if you're late on your credit card payment.

 The exact number of payments you can miss without losing your rewards will be different depending on your credit card.
 Unfortunately, you probably won't get your rewards back once you get caught up on payments.
 Once your rewards are gone, they're likely gone for good.
 Be especially sure that you make your credit card payments on time if you have rewards you haven't used.

 It's best to err on the side of caution when it comes to making your credit card payments.
 Even if one missed payment won't cost your credit card rewards, the late fee will offset any rewards you've earned.

 Not only does not using your card mean you're not earning any new rewards, it also puts you at risk of losing the rewards you've already earned.
 (Not to mention your credit card issuer could close your credit card if you're not using it regularly.)